Berkeley Police Department Traffic and Parking Bureau

 Abandoned Autos - information on what constitutes an abandoned auto and how to report it.

-Traffic Bureau - Lieutenant Diane Delaney manages the Bureau, which is comprised of one Traffic Sergeant, six Motor Officers, three Parking Enforcement supervisors and twenty-eight Parking Enforcement Officers.
+Traffic Bureau - Lieutenant Kevin Schofield manages the Bureau, which is comprised of one Traffic Sergeant, six Motor Officers, three Parking Enforcement supervisors and twenty-eight Parking Enforcement Officers.
 Together they provide traffic enforcement throughout the City as well as enforce both parking laws and ordinances.

 Motor Unit - Sergeant Rob Rittenhouse supervises the Motor Officers who conduct traffic enforcement in problem areas throughout the City.
 They are highly trained officers who in addition to enforcement, provide motorcade escorts, inspect child safety seats, and assist at special events such as football games and school fairs.